 Check that your seal ring fits correctly and lock the lid.
 Turn the steam release valve in the sealing position.

 Press the pressure cook button (or manual button in older models).
-And use the pressure level button to select high pressure.
+Use the pressure level button to select high pressure.

 Use the minus button to bring the timer down to zero minutes.
 This method yields perfect tender yet crisp broccoli florets.
 If you want softer broccoli, increase the cooking time to one minute.